Judo Match Score Simulator

 Why Use a Judo Scoreboard?

 In judo, timing and accuracy are everything.
-TaekwondoKing’s digital judo scoring system reduces errors and keeps the focus on the match.
+TaekwondoKing’s digital judo scoring system reduces referee errors and keeps the focus on the match.
 This tool helps you:

-• Track Ippon, Waza-ari, and penalties
+• Track Ippon, Waza-ari, and Shido penalties

-• Control match time easily
+• Control match time countdowns easily

-• Display scores in real time
+• Display scores in real-time for athletes and spectators

-• Reduce confusion during close matches
+• Reduce confusion during Golden Score overtime

 How Do I Use the Judo Scoreboard Tool?

-• Open the tool on your browser.
+• Open the online scoreboard tool on your browser.

-• Set match time and player names.
+• Set match duration and player names.

-• Tap to add points or penalties.
+• Tap to add points (Ippon, Waza-ari) or penalties (Shido, Hansoku-make).

 • Watch the time countdown live.

-• Export the match result to PDF.
+• Export the match results to PDF.

 Judo Scoring Point Table